UConn Health contracts generally proceed through the following steps:

 Contract preparation and negotiation are handled primarily by contract professionals in the Contracts Department.
 UConn Health employee who initiates the request for the contract on behalf of his/her department is referred to as the internal “Business Owner” for the contract.
 The Business Owner will be consulted with respect to issues that are “business decisions”; generally those that pertain specifically to the facilities, goods or services being procured or provided by UConn Health, as opposed to statutory or other legal contract requirements.

-2. Contract Review and Approval
+2. Contract Review, Approval and Signature